 This sounds daunting, but is probably one of the simplest adjustments to make as there are only 2 parts:

 For the mat, the solution is easy: your 3 season sleeping pad is probably around 3-4 R-values, so you just need to bring it up to around 6+ R-values.
-Luckily, you can increase R-value just by stacking more insulation, so get a good closed-cell foam mat to fit under your 3 season mat (a short Thermarest Z-Lit Sol is a great option) and you are done.
+Luckily, you can increase R-value for winter camping just by stacking more insulation, so get a good closed-cell foam mat to fit under your 3 season mat (a short Thermarest Z-Lit Sol is a great option) and you are done.
 For more on R-Value, check our in-depth post about it.

 The insulation on your body (togs, or the like) is a bit more challenging.
 There are several "hacks" that try and solve that issue, like adding a reflective liner in or out of the sleeping bag, adding a bag liner etc. As nice as the idea of having a shortcut to warmth is, this is not how life works - for more warmth, you need thicker insulation.
 To get more out of your 3 season sleeping bag (20 Fahrenheit/-6 Celsius) you need to add more insulation, preferably on the outside to avoid pressing the insulation you are adding inside your bag/quilt.
 Though not quite the same as direct as R-values, insulation can also be stacked, so get creative.
 In the US, Costco down throws are a cheap and effective way to add warmth to your sleep system, or you can look into making your own synthetic quilt (what I chose to do).